ICAMS/calphy/docs/source/documentation/inputfile.md

 ## `conv` block

-This block helps to tune the internal convergence parameters that `pytint` uses.
+This block helps to tune the internal convergence parameters that `calphy` uses.
 Generally, tuning these parameters are not required.

 ```
 conv: